BeroBrine/kvmGPU/README.md

 ## Single GPU Laptop passthrough guide.
 This guide will help those with dual monitor setup as we will be able to use the second monitor for both linux and virtual machine vm without the need for rebooting.
 But this will also be as useful for desktop single GPU users as well.<br>
 ***
-We will also setup core isolation as well as virtio drivers in this guide. <br>
+We will also setup core isolation as well as virtio drivers in this guide to make the performance as bare metal as possible. <br>
 For those of you who don't know what cpu isolation and virtio is read below. <br>
 > When we boot up a virtual machine and pass some CPUs(cores or threads) to it.
 Linux as well as the Virtual Machine both share the same resource pools.
 This increases latency as well as causes stuttering in games.
 Core Isolation ensures that Linux doesn't use the Cores that are being used by the Virtual Machine.
 As i have a 6 core CPU i'll be passing 5 cores to the VM and 1 core will be kept for the host i.e Linux.
 >